Click here for an image of the Library as you enter the door, with a general explanation of where to find things

 Books are borrowed by entering the details in the signing-out book, which is on the table opposite the library doors.
 Please make sure that you entries are legible and that you give the correct and full class-mark of the book [on the spine and inside the front cover, eg EK 237].
 We must have your name in legible form, and not a signature or your lab nickname!

 There is no specified loan period, but you should aim to return the book with a month, and periodically loans are chased by e-mail.
 You can borrow as many books as you like, provided they are signed out.
-Books in the 'Reserve' collection, with red stickers, may not be borrowed under any circumstances, not even 'just to show my supervisor for two minutes', unless cleared by the librarian.
+Books in the 'Reserve' collection, with red stickers, may not be taken out under any circumstances, not even 'just to show my supervisor', unless cleared by the librarian.

 The photocopier only operates on codes.
 You will either be given a personal code, or a lab code.
 The Lab Technician is the person most likely to know the lab code.
 If you have forgotten your personal code, go to http://www.gen.cam.ac.uk/email/print/ - but this will not tell you the Lab code.

 You can also scan and make .pdf documents on the photocopier, to either save to a memory stick or e-mail out.
-However, you cannot at present send documents to the copier to print remotely.
+You can also send documents to the copier to print remotely.
+However the photocopier cannot print files from a memory stick.

 If you need high-quality .jpeg images, we have a scanner attached to the PC situated by itself.
 Please ask if you need help using it.